crawlwp/mihdan-index-now/readme.txt

 See the documentation available from each search engine for more details about IndexNow.

 == Changelog ==

+= 2.0.0 (10.01.2022) =
+* Added Bing Webmaster ping
+* Remove Contacts tab
+* Requests with a status code more than 200 and less than 300 are no longer considered an error
+* Attantion: after plugin update disable and enable plugin

 = 1.2.0 (08.11.2021) =
 * Added Help tab